Suspended social workers

 This type of positive action may help to reassure decision makers at reviews that you have sufficiently remediated to be in a position where conditions of practice may be a safe and suitable option.

 You may be able to ask for support from a social worker to help you with your personal development plan while you’re suspended.

 Testimonials or references

-For example, if there were issues with professionalism, communication and record keeping, a testimonial from a new employer talking about how you have demonstrated good communication, professionalism and administration skills in your new or voluntary role could still be helpful.
+If you’ve taken up non-social work employment or voluntary work during your suspension, testimonials from your new employer or work colleagues may still be helpful providing they are relevant to the fitness to practise concerns.
+For example, if the fitness to practise concerns related to issues with professionalism, communication and record keeping, a testimonial from a new employer talking about how you have demonstrated good communication, professionalism and administration skills in your new or voluntary role could be helpful.

 Retraining or further training